 How do I determine what my brand essence is?

 A great brand essence strikes a balance between authentic (demonstrated, perceived) and aspirational (ambitious) qualities.
 As such, the most effective way to identify your organization’s brand essence is to seek the input of people both inside and outside your business, including team members, customers and/or clients and industry peers.
 The most efficient way to do this, of course, is to gather stakeholders from each of these groups for a brainstorm.
-(Check out these Steps to a Successful Brainstorming Session by my team member, Kara Batt.)
+(Check out these steps to a successful brainstorming session.)

 Once you have your team assembled, get the creative juices flowing with a couple of exercises.
 Ask people to write their answers down individually and share with the group in order to hear from as many perspectives as possible.
 Some common questions used in brand essence brainstorms are: